ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

 Families are used to structure the tasks of the suite, providing both a visual and execution hierarchy in ecFlow.
 These family nodes can be expanded or collapsed to reveal or hide the part of the suite.
 They can have their own documentation and triggers or can be referenced in other triggers.
-It is important to use descriptive but concise names for families to aid navigation of the suite.
 Suites should be laid out in a consistent and logical structure, with families grouping related tasks for clarity and to simplify the required triggers.